Fix molds. Not replace them.

 How to Choose the Right Laser Welding Machine for Mold Repair

-Power Output: Choose power between 100W to 300W depending on mold material and damage depth.
+• Power — 100W to 300W, depends on material and damage depth

 Case Studies: Laser Mold Repair in Action